Belgium

 Rate of maternity pay

 15 weeks total (6 prenatal + 9 postnatal mandatory).
 1 week before birth is obligatory prenatal rest.
 Optional 5 prenatal weeks can be taken before or after birth.
 Protected from dismissal from employer awareness of pregnancy until 1 month after end of postnatal leave.
 Source During the first 30 days (or 5 weeks considersing a 6 day work week) of your maternity leave it's 82% of uncapped gross salary.
-For the rest it's 75% of your gross salary per day, capped on the basis of the salary cap (INAMI/RIZIV ceiling for a 6 day work week - currently €183.13 * 0.75 = €137.35).
-The rate is hence calculated to be (5 * 0.82 + 10 * 0.75) / 15 = 77% over the time and the cap is calculated based on 82% of the average wages for the first 5 weeks and 6 * €137.35 = €824.10 for the rest.
+For the rest it's 75% of your gross salary per day, capped on the basis of the salary cap (INAMI/RIZIV ceiling for a 6 day work week - currently €183.13 * 0.75 = €137.35 for the day or 6 * €137.35 = €824.10 for the week).
 Source

 No shareable birth leave, however shareable parental leave.